 Pictured Above: Dave Giza uses a WaterPik he purchased at Walmart to treat a maggot infestation in Achilles' foot.
 Photos: Dave Giza

-Every now and then, farriers have to think outside the box when confronting multiple problems to restore the health of a horse's feet.
+Every now and then, farriers have to think outside the box when confronting multiple problems to restore the health of a horse's foot.

 Achilles was one of those horses that challenged farrier Dave Giza to be creative with hoof-care solutions.
 He had to meet unusual challenges with a unique support team, creative use of tools and new methods to reach a good end result.
 He was asked to take on Achilles, a Belgian that was sponsored by Coast To Coast Draft Horse Connection, as a special case.
 "Achilles" was an appropriate name for this horse since the problems with his feet were extensive.